jadecobra/python_tdd_exercises/source/functions/functions_passthrough.rst

 functions: passthrough
 ======================

-A passthrough :doc:`function </functions/functions>` is one that returns the input it receives as output
+A passthrough :ref:`function<functions>` is one that returns the input it receives as output

 red: make it fail